debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   The module default is to always update the password, the ``debops.users`` default is to only update the password on initial user creation.

+``no_log``
+  Optional, boolean.
+If defined and ``True``, a given entry will not be logged during the Ansible run.
+If not specified, if the ``password`` parameter is specified, the role will automatically disable logging as well.

 ``non_unique``
   Optional, boolean.
 If ``True``, allows setting the UID to a non-unique value.